The best sales to shop this weekend: Overstock, Columbia, Converse and more - CNN Underscored

 Converse

 Save 30% on shoes including the iconic Chuck Taylors at the Converse outlet when you use the code FAMILY.
-Just under 30 pairs are up for this discount, so you can fit the whole family with a new pair of sneakers, just be sure to act fast as this deal only lasts through March 9.
+Just under 30 pairs are up for this discount, so you can fit the whole family with a new pair of sneakers — just be sure to act fast, as this deal lasts only through March 9.

-Popular Kindle e-books at Amazon
+Popular Kindle E-Books at Amazon

 Overstock